tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/README.md

-tiyd-python-2014-01.github.io
+tiyd-rails-2015-01.github.io
 =============================

-Public site for the Jan 2014 Python course at TIY Durham.
+Public site for the Jan 2015 Rails course at TIY Durham.